Newer-Team/NewerSMBDS/README.md

 But, well, here it is.
 This is all the custom code that made it into the game, plus some extras that did not.

+Please excuse the formatting of the code; we haven't had time to fix it properly yet.

 ### Licensing

 The Newer DS source code and tools are released under the GPLv3 license.